Google Search Console: Beginner’s Guide With Steps & Tips

 Scroll Down to Queires in Google Search Console

-Once you’ve selected the page, you can go back to Queries to see which terms that particular page ranks for:
+Once you’ve filtered by page, you can go back to Queries to see which terms that particular page ranks for:

 Click back on queries to see which keywords your page ranks for min

-If you want to choose a different page, you can go to the top of your screen and clear the page you had selected:
+If you want to choose a different page, you can go to the top of your screen, delete that page filter, and add a different one.

 This is useful information to have if you’re trying to improve your rankings.
 You can see if the keyword your page is ranking for matches the targeted keyword of your content.
 Or you can use the information to try to optimize your content to rank higher.